 For year’s I’ve been telling everyone that there is NO way on God’s green earth to preserve roasted coffee.
 Well… as the old saying goes, “Crow is best served warm and eaten in big bites”.
 Therefore, as much as I hate saying this, I was wrong.

 Please forgive my male ego, which requires me to qualify that statement.
-I haven’t found a way to preserve fresh roasted coffee that saves the entire wonderful God given taste of those fresh beans, but it’s close.
+I haven’t found a way to preserve fresh roasted coffee that saves the entire wonderful God given taste of those fresh beans, but what I’ve come up with, it’s close.

 Pardon the following long story, but it’s a fun story and worth the read.